 Spring Cloud Data Flow uses hypermedia and resources include links to other resources in their responses.
-Responses are in HAL) format.
-Links can be found beneath the Links key.
+Responses are in Hypertext Application from resource to resource Language (HAL) format.
+Links can be found beneath the \links key.
 Users of the API should not create URIs themselves, instead they should use the above-described links to navigate.